Modification of Duties for Certain Full-Time Faculty; Extension of the Tenure Clock

 Request a Modification of Duties

 West Virginia University is committed to helping its employees achieve an appropriate work-life balance.
 The often conflicting demands between a significant personal circumstance and one’s professional responsibilities are recognized as a challenge.

-A Modification of Duties is for full-time faculty who do not accrue leave, specifically those faculty who are tenured, tenure-track, or teaching-track.
+A Modification of Duties is for full-time faculty (1.0 FTE) who do not accrue leave, normally those faculty who are tenured, tenure-track, or teaching-track.